elastic/kibana/rfcs/text/0017_url_service.md

 });
 ```

-The above example create a short link and persists it in a saved object.
+The above example creates a short link and persists it in a saved object.
 The
 short URL can have a human-readable slug, which uniquely identifies that short
 URL.